Mr. Lionso Ranch Visit + Mezcal Tasting - Photo 1

 • 1 review

-On this visit to Mr. Lionso's Ranch, you'll learn about the artisanal mezcal process and enjoy a tasting with unique flavours.
+On this visit to Mr. Lionso's Ranch, you'll learn about the artisanal mezcal process and enjoy a tasting.

 Tour Details

-We will pick you up from your hotel in Mazatlán at the scheduled time and drive to Mr. Lionso Ranch, located about 40 minutes away.
-This location is surrounded by agave fields, highlighting the mezcal tradition in southern Sinaloa.
+At the designated time, we'll pick you up from your hotel in Mazatlán and drive to Mr. Lionso Ranch, approximately 40 minutes away.
+This site, surrounded by agave fields, is central to the mezcal tradition in the south of Sinaloa.

-Upon arrival, we'll visit the ranch's factory to learn about the mezcal production process.
-We'll explore the ovens, stills, and barrels while discussing the drink's cultural significance since the 19th century and the artisanal methods still used today.
+Upon arrival, we will visit the ranch's factory to explore the mezcal production process.
+We will examine the ovens, stills, and barrels while discussing the cultural significance of this drink since the 19th century.
+You'll witness the artisanal methods still in use today.

-During the tour, we will explain what a vinata is and its historical importance, differentiate between the different types of mezcal, and discuss agave, the plant fundamental to this distillate.
+During the tour, we will explain the significance of a vinata and help distinguish between the different types of mezcal, along with interesting facts about agave, the source plant for this beverage.

-We will also partake in tasting mezcals produced at the ranch, including white, rested, almond, coffee, hibiscus, tamarind, mango, and chocolate, providing a variety of flavours.
+We will also conduct a tasting of the mezcals produced at the ranch, including white, rested, almond, coffee, hibiscus, tamarind, mango, and chocolate, offering a diverse range of flavors.

-Additionally, we'll enjoy a molcajete flamed with mezcal, machaca burritos, guacamole, and bougainvillea flower water.
-After lunch, we will return to Mazatlán and conclude the tour at your hotel after approximately 2.5 hours.
+To conclude the experience, we will enjoy a molcajete flamed with mezcal, machaca burritos, guacamole, and a refreshing bougainvillea flower water.
+After lunch, we will return to Mazatlán, concluding the tour at your hotel in approximately 2.5 hours.

 Included